openqasm/openqasm/governance.md

 ## Structures

 We will form a **Technical Steering Committee**.
 The TSC shall be composed of 6 Contributors.
-The initial TSC will include:
+The current TSC is:

-* Ali Javadi (IBM Quantum)
+* Dor Israeli (Quantum Machines)
 * Lev S Bishop (IBM Quantum)
 * Blake Johnson (IBM Quantum)
 * Steven Heidel (AWS)